brenomfviana/understand-me/README.md

 #### Server

+Open the project folder:

+	cd CanaChatServer

 To compile the chat server enter the following command:

-	cd CanaChatServer
 	javac -cp lib/*.jar src/canachatserver/*.java

 To generate the jar executable run the following command: